 Thirdly, HGV drivers need good problem-solving skills and the ability to remain calm under pressure.
-Sometimes you will encounter challenges, and, physically, at least, you may be on your own dealing with them.
+Sometimes you will encounter challenges with the vehicle or its parts, and, physically, at least, you may be on your own dealing with them..
 Obviously, you’ll only be a phone call away from your employer, so help can be sent if necessary, but it’s on you to manage the situation until it arrives.

 There are other skills you may have or be able to acquire, which will make you even more attractive to employers.
 For example, if you’re comfortable using technology, you may be a good fit for admin-heavy jobs.
 More advanced vehicle-maintenance skills are always welcomed.
 Language skills, even basic ones, can be beneficial.

 With the negatives out of the way, it’s time to think of the positives.
 Firstly, HGV drivers are generally only out of work if they choose to be.
 Employers are always looking for them.
 There are also opportunities to go self-employed.
 What’s more, demand is set to increase massively over the coming years as Brexit and retirement shrink the number of available HGV drivers.